mikechao/jdbc-explorer/README.md

 ### From jar

 1. Download the jar from the [Releases](https://github.com/mikechao/jdbc-explorer/releases)
-2. Build the jar with maven
+2. Or clone the repo and build the jar with maven
 ```bash
 mvn clean package
 ```